 Chakrabarty, Randles Elected Senior Members of the National Academy of Inventors

-NAI Senior Members are active faculty, scientists and administrators who have demonstrated remarkable innovation producing technologies that have brought, or aspire to bring, real impact on the welfare of society
+NAI Senior Members are active faculty, scientists and administrators who have demonstrated remarkable innovation producing technologies for real impact

 Krishnendu Chakrabarty, the John Cocke Distinguished Professor and Chair of the Department of Electrical and Computer Engineering at Duke University, and Amanda Randles, the Alfred Winborne and Victoria Stover Mordecai Assistant Professor of Biomedical Sciences at Duke University, have been named Senior Members of the National Academy of Inventors (NAI) along with 52 of their academic peers in the Spring 2019 class.